Degree Requirements

 A letter of explanation from the chair or student will be required for all late Graduation Applications.

-A One-credit Extension allows students additional time past the intended term of graduation up to the first day of the following term.
+A One-credit Extension allows students additional time past the intended term of graduation up to the first day of the following term or by the posted deadline for summer one-credit extensions.
 Appropriate reasons to utilize the One-credit Extension are as follows:

 To use the One-credit Extension, the student must do the following: